 Synopsis: On the Eastside, set in Austin, Texas, in the Spring of 2019, tells the story of a lively Mexican-American family living East of Interstate 35.
 As the family navigates gentrification and long-standing systemic issues, an incident with law enforcement changes their lives.
 Things can never be the same.

 Playwright: Marissa Castañón-Hernandez is a Theatre Arts educator, artist and advocate for equity in education.
 She was raised in Austin and as a young adult, worked at her parents’ store, El Porvenir, located on Santa Rita Street on the Eastside.
 Marissa’s professional teaching experience has been predominantly in Austin schools located on campuses East and West of IH35.
 She hopes that On the Eastside serves to inspire change by shining a light on the systemic inequities that still exist in Austin and the challenges facing first generation students of color.

-This project is supported in part by the Cultural Arts Division of the City of Austin Economic Development Department, the National Endowment for the Arts, and the Texas Commission on the Arts.
+This project is supported in part by the Cultural Arts Division of the City of Austin Economic Development Department and the Texas Commission on the Arts.